Bridge Rectifier Calculator

 Let's observe how an AC signal affects this rectifier circuit using the bridge rectifier diagram:

-2.)
-Through the two forward-biased diodes, current will flow through the load resistor.
+2. Through the two forward-biased diodes, current will flow through the load resistor.
 The positive voltage at terminal d and negative voltage at terminal c will be detected at the output.
-Similarly, at the terminals a and b.
+Similarly, at terminals a and b.

 Since this single polarity output voltage is pulsing and not a straight line in nature, it is not pure DC voltage.
 As indicated in the full-bridge rectifier diagram below, this problem is simply handled by connecting a capacitor in parallel with the load resistor.

-The positive half cycle will charge the capacitor via the diodes D2 and D3 in this new configuration of the bridge rectifier circuit.
-The capacitor will also cease charging and begin to discharge itself through the load resistor during the negative half cycle.
+When the voltage is increasing, the capacitor is charged via the diodes D2 and D3 in this new configuration of the bridge rectifier circuit.
+The capacitor will cease charging and begin to discharge itself through the load resistor after the voltage peaks and starts to go back down again.

 Here is how you can use this full bridge rectifier calculator